Madeleine Dubé: Political career

 Dubé was first elected to the Legislative Assembly of New Brunswick in the 1999 provincial election and was re-elected in 2003, 2006 and 2010.
-In her first term, she chaired the committee on health care and joined the cabinet immediately following her re-election first as Minister of Education and then, on February 14, 2006 as Minister of Family and Community Services.
+In her first term, she chaired the committee on health care and joined the cabinet immediately following her re-election first as Minister of Education and then, on February 14, 2006, as Minister of Family and Community Services.
 After her election to a third term she served in the opposition.
 She has been elected as Progressive Conservative Caucus chairperson in the Fall of 2007.
 In September 2010, she was re-elected four times in a row to the New Brunswick Legislature with one of the largest majorities.

 She was re-elected in the 2014 provincial election that saw the defeat of the Progressive Conservative government and her return to the Opposition benches where she serves as Opposition House Leader.

 Dubé was named to the Select Committee on Cannabis, pursuant to Motion 31 of the 3rd session of the 58th New Brunswick Legislature.

+University administration

 She decided to retire from politics and not run again in the 2018 provincial election.
 In June 2018, she was named vice-president of the Edmundston campus of the Université de Moncton.
+In April 2025 she was named chancellor of the Université de Moncton for a five-year term.